sf-wdi-26/modules/w05/d03/m1-rails-auth/readme.md

   end

   def create
-    # TODO: once the controller is implimented don't forget to also signin the user
+    # TODO: once the controller is implemented don't forget to also sign the user in
   end

   def show